 By NZ On Screen Team

-This collection for NZ Music Month is a Top 40 of of NZ music television, shaped from a playlist of classic docos and beloved music shows.
+This NZ Music Month collection showcases NZ music television, spun from a playlist of classic docos and beloved music shows.
 From Split Enz to Shazam! to the NZSO, Heavenly Pop Hits to Hip Hop New Zealand, whether you count the beat or roll like this, there’s something here for all ears (and eyes).
 Chris Bourke gets Ready to Roll with a pop history primer.

 This Sam Neill-narrated film plots the career of Split Enz, one of New Zealand’s most successful rock bands: from formation at Auckland University in 1971 to demise in 1984.
 The Finns et al talk freely about good times and bad — from the costumes to paper darts, leaky boats, art rock and pop hits.